Paulvitalis200/Store-Manager-API/README.md

 Activate the virtual environment on windows by `env/scripts/activate`

-Install the dependencis needed by doing `$ pip install -r requirements.txt`
+Install the dependencies needed by doing `$ pip install -r requirements.txt`

-Install flask  and flask-restful `pip install flask flask-restful`

 Then setup the app in the terminal `$ export FLASK_APP=run.py`